hiperwalk/hiperwalk/docs/install/index.rst

 However, installing these Python libraries alone does not enable Hiperwalk to leverage High-Performance Computing (HPC).
-If you desire to install Hiperwalk with HPC support, please refer to :ref:`docs_install_hpc_prerequisites` before proceeding with the Hiperwalk installation.
+If you desire to install Hiperwalk with HPC support, please refer to :ref:`docs_docker_instatllation:` or to :ref:`docs_install_hpc_prerequisites` before proceeding with the local installation.

-On this page, we outline the process for installing Hiperwalk on a newly installed Ubuntu 20.04 operating system.
-The steps will cover identifying the GPU, installing the GPU drivers, hiperblas-core, hiperblas-opencl-bridge, pyhiperblas, and all necessary Python libraries.
+On this page, we outline the process for installing Hiperwalk on a newly installed Ubuntu operating system.

 .. _docs_install_hiperwalk: